jfinley6/reddit-keyword-monitor/README.md

 ## Reddit Keyword Monitor

-This program allows you to run a task in the background of your computer that checks for certain keywords in reddit posts.
+This program allows you to run a task in the background of your computer that checks for certain keywords in recent reddit posts.
 The task runs every 1 minute.
 You are able to specify the subreddit you want to check as well as what words to look for.
 If it finds a match, it will email you a link to the post.
 If the program finds a post that it's already notified you about, it will ignore it.

 You are going to need two email addresses from gmail for this to work.
 I would recommend a brand new one in addition to one that you might already have.